Top Things To Know About Your Contract

 Call stipend claims must be submitted to the person(s) designated by the hospitals to receive such claims within 30 days following the end of the month in which the call was worked.

-Residents on home call may be reimbursed up to $70 per month for taxi charges if:
+Upon presentation of appropriate receipts to the hospital, residents on home call may be reimbursed up to $70 per month for taxi charges, if:

 - The resident does not have a parking pass.

 - The resident is called in for clinical duties after 6PM and before 6AM.

 When residents are required to travel between sites or return to a site for clinical duties, the resident will be reimbursed for the cost of parking associated with the time spent at the second or subsequent sites, provided that the distance travelled between sites exceeds 1 km.

 How many weeks of vacation do I have each year?

 Residents are entitled to 4 weeks of paid vacation each year.

 - A week of vacation is comprised of five (5) week days plus two (2) weekend days.

 - Your requests must be made in writing at least 4 weeks in advance of the request start day of the vacation.
 All requests must be confirmed or denied in writing within 2 weeks of the request being made.
 If denied, alternate times for vacation must be agreed to within 2 weeks.
 Though not required, we encourage residents to submit vacation requests as early as possible to optimize obtaining the dates they prefer.

 - Residents may request for their vacation to be taken in one (1) continuous period, in one or more segments of at least one (1) week in duration, or in segments of less than one week.
 The request shall be granted and can only be denied if if professional and patient responsibilities cannot be met by the hospital.